 It can be hard to figure out which wineries to visit while in Mendoza.
 Especially, if you are planning to go out and explore on your own.

 An idea is to try and check out which wineries different tours go to, and then check out whether you can reserve a visit on your own there.

 Both wineries are highly recommendable.
 Both places offer guided tours of the winery which you can reserve directly with them.

 Recommendations: Alta Vista and Clos de Chacras

 Clos de Chacras is a boutique winery that also has a restaurant where they also offer a delicious lunch menu!
 The tour of the winery was a little bit unprofessional.
 But the wines were great (and that’s, after all, the most important, right?).

 Alta Vista was properly the most professionally run winery I visited while in Mendoza, and their wine tasting had a great selection of different types of wine.
-The winery itself is picturesque and located in beautiful old buildings with a view to the Andes Mountains.
+The winery itself is picturesque and located in beautiful old buildings with a view of the Andes Mountains.

 It is important to reserve your visits beforehand if you want to do the wineries on your own (see tip #8 for more information)

 Alternatively, you can also check out what wineries are included in the touristic bus that circulates within the main bodega areas of Mendoza.
 You might get a more touristic experience opting for this last option but, on the contrary, you are secured professional guides at the more professional places.

 So, you see there are plenty of options for wineries in Mendoza.
 Thus, remember that most tours include three wineries for a reason.